Artificial intelligence innovation among railway industry companies has dropped off in the last three months

 The figures also provide an insight into the largest innovators in the sector.

-Westinghouse Air Brake Technologies Corp was the top AI innovator in the railway equipment supply, product and services sector in the latest quarter.
-The company, which has its headquarters in the United States, filed 7 AI related patents in the three months ending June.
-That was up from 1 over the same period in 2021.
+Westinghouse Air Brake Technologies was the top AI innovator in the railway equipment supply, product and services sector in the latest quarter.
+The company, which has its headquarters in the United States, filed seven AI related patents in the three months ending June.
+That was up from one over the same period in 2021.

-It was followed by the South Korea based Samsung Heavy Industries Co Ltd with 3 AI patent applications, the United States based Uber Technologies Inc (3 applications), and the United States based FedEx Corp (1 applications).
+It was followed by the South Korea-based Samsung Heavy Industries with three AI patent applications, the United States-based Uber Technologies (three applications), and the United States-based FedEx Corp (one application).